 Cancellation and refunds can be expensive and take upwards of 30 days

 May require multiple forms of ID to cash

-Is using an international money order my best option?
+Is using an international postal order my best option?

-No, an international money order is almost never the cheapest way to send money internationally.
-Because of the uncertainty involved in sending an international money order, your recipient may end up paying fees and suffering from poor exchange rates when cashing the money order at a bank or local post office.
+No, an international postal order is almost never the cheapest way to send money internationally.
+You’ll need to pay fees, as might your recipient, who is also likely to get poor exchange rates when cashing it at a bank or local post office.